QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-14-reference_fmod_parameters.md

 | DataCenter Entered [^nameWithSpace] | [D] | transitions the music into the inside sections |
 | AmbSwitch | [D] | changes certain layers coming in, having it go from 0-2 should adjust the intensity, 1 would be like the entrance and outer rooms while 2 would be inside the main server room |

+* AmbSwitch is used to add more depth as you get deeper into the map
+* The timeline will only continue properly as long as DataCenter Entered == 1 and AmbSwitch > 0
+* You can trigger multiple different sections depending on the value of AmbSwitch (so ambswitch 1 is a new section, ambswitch 2 new section)

 ## Dealer

 ### Ambience: *Dealer_Amb_V2*